braindatalab/PyBispectra/docs/source/motivation.rst

 Additionally, a signal's shape can contain information of interest.
-For example, non-sinusoidal features of signals may reflect particular forms of interneuronal communication :footcite:`Sherman2016`, and have been shown to be orrelated with symptoms of neurological diseases and altered by their treatments :footcite:`Cole2017`.
+For example, non-sinusoidal features of signals may reflect particular forms of interneuronal communication :footcite:`Sherman2016`, and have been shown to be correlated with symptoms of neurological diseases and altered by their treatments :footcite:`Cole2017`.

 Finally, time delays, :math:`\tau`, between signals can also provide useful